Questions and Answers will be updated each Friday, or more frequently if necessary. Please check back.

 Q: I completed the interested vendor’s information page, but there are more services/catchments areas I am interested in – do I need to fill out the information page again?

 A: All areas in which the District of Arizona is seeking treatment services have Requests for Proposals posted to the internet webpage, available for any vendor to retrieve and submit as a completed proposal – so long as they meet the requirements outlined in the RFP.
-A vendor need not complete the “interested vendor form” more than once if there are different catchment areas or services for which they intend to submit a proposal.
+A vendor does need not to complete the “interested vendor form” more than once if there are different catchment areas or services for which they intend to submit a proposal.

 Q: Will vendors be acknowledged when RFP’s are received?